-The Code for Radiation Protection in Planned Exposure Situations, RPS C-1, published in 2016, sets out the requirements in Australia for the protection of occupationally exposed persons, the public and the environment in planned exposure situations.
+This Code for Radiation Protection in Planned Exposure Situations (2016) sets out the requirements in Australia for the protection of occupationally exposed persons, the public and the environment in planned exposure situations.
 The primary means of controlling exposure in planned exposure situations is by good design of facilities, equipment, operating procedures and through training - all of which contribute to optimisation of protection.

 ARPANSA, jointly with state and territory regulators in the Radiation Health Committee (RHC), has developed this Code based on the 'requirements' relating to planned exposure situations described in the Safety Requirements of the International Atomic Energy Agency (IAEA); Radiation Protection and Safety of Radiation Sources: International Basic Safety Standards General Safety Requirements Part 3, GSR Part 3 (IAEA 2014), generally referred to as the Basic Safety Standards or BSS.
-During the publication of RPS C-1, the dose limits for persons more than 16 years of age but under 18 years was omitted from this Code.